AgeOfUltra/Profile-card-component/README.md

 ## Overview
-This is a static page and challenge from frontend mentor I have solve this challenge with html and css grid
+This is a static page and challenge from frontend mentor I have solve this challenge with html and css
 ### The challenge

 - Build out the project to the designs provided